Thomson Reuters and University of Wisconsin-Stout collaborate on new digital marketing technology major

-Eagan, Minn. – Thomson Reuters and University of Wisconsin-Stout have collaborated to create a first-of-its-kind undergraduate major in digital marketing technology.
+A new, first-of-its-kind undergraduate major at University of Wisconsin-Stout in digital marketing technology, which grew out of a strengthened relationship with Thomson Reuters, was approved Friday by the UW System Board of Regents.
 This unique public-private partnership has resulted in an innovative degree program that prepares students for employment in some of the fastest-growing technology fields and helps employers meet their growing needs for qualified talent.

-The University of Wisconsin System Board of Regents recently approved what is believed to be the first undergraduate degree program in the nation that combines instruction in marketing, business, online and social media, computer science and web technologies such as search engine optimization.
+This undergraduate degree program is believed to be the first in the nation that combines instruction in marketing, business, online and social media, computer science and web technologies such as search engine optimization.
 It provides multi-disciplinary skills that are in high demand in today’s digital economy, and graduates will be well-prepared for sought-after positions not only with Thomson Reuters but also with companies across the region, as well as around the world.

-“Having the right skilled talent is critical to our continued growth, yet like many employers, we have been challenged to find enough qualified candidates with broad foundational skills in digital marketing technology,” said Craig Yolitz, vice president of the FindLaw business of Thomson Reuters.
-“University of Wisconsin-Stout has been an able and eager partner to develop an innovative program to equip students with the precise skill sets sought by today’s employers.
+“Having the right skilled talent is critical to our continued growth, yet like many employers, we have been challenged to find enough qualified candidates with broad foundational skills in digital marketing technology,” said Craig Yolitz, vice president FindLaw.
+“University of Wisconsin-Stout has been an able and eager partner to develop an innovative program to equip students with the precise skill sets sought by today’s employers.”